 We all have a favourite piece of clothing that’s always in the pack whenever we go up the mountain.
 Surprisingly mine it’s a Buff.
 Ever since I bought it, immediately became one of the most important pieces in my layering system.
 There are several brands and materials on the market but I do have a soft spot for merino wool.

 Buff as everyone knows it by, is actually a multi functional head wear.
 This is one of the reasons I love it.
 No matter if you need a scarf, neck gaiter or hat, the Buff can be anything.
 Very light and easy to care for, it’s available in tons of colours an patterns and in both merino and synthetic for all year round.
-Price tag is about £20 depending on retailer and model but usually the best price is on Amazon.
+Price tag is about £20 depending on retailer and model.

 The size – the general size is 25.5 x 9.5 inch.
 Long enough so it can be folded in half and transformed into a beanie.
 I would have preferred though a tighter fit, especially because after you start using it, being 100% merino does not have the elasticity to retain the initial shape.